-Childhood Blindness: LCIF has partnered with the World Health Organization to establish pediatric vision centers and training programs on five continents, which have helped millions children.
+Childhood Blindness: LCIF has partnered with the World Health Organization (WHO) to establish Lions pediatric vision centers and training programs on five continents, which have helped millions of children.

-River Blindness: SightFirst has supported millions of treatments of river blindness in Africa and Latin America since it forged a partnership with The Carter Center in 1999; in Latin America, the disease could be eliminated by the end of this decade.
+River Blindness: SightFirst has supported millions of treatments of river blindness medications in Africa and Latin America.
+In Latin America, the disease could be eliminated by the end of this decade.

-Trachoma Control: LCIF is tackling trachoma, the world's leading cause of preventable blindness, through medication, surgery, clean water sources, training of healthcare workers and health education; to date, SightFirst has made possible a large number of trichiasis surgeries and millions of Zithromax treatments.
+Trachoma: LCIF is tackling trachoma, the world's leading cause of preventable blindness, through projects that provide medication, surgery, clean water sources, training of healthcare workers and health education.
+To date, SightFirst has supported thousands of trichiasis surgeries and 100 million Zithromax® treatments.

-SightFirst China Action Project: The SightFirst China Action project (SFCA) was officially launched in 1999 to respond to the great need for eye care on a large scale in China.
-Through the first two phases, SFCA provided over 5 million cataract surgeries and strengthened eye care infrastructure through more than US\$30 million in grants from LCIF and over US\$200 million from the Chinese government.
-Phase III, announced in October 2011, will shift the focus to low vision, as well as trachoma elimination with an initial donation of US\$2.67 million from LCIF.
-Working with other non-governmental organizations, Lions have developed a comprehensive, long-term plan for eliminating trachoma by 2020.
+SightFirst China Action Project: SightFirst China Action (SFCA) was officially launched in 1999 to respond to the great need for eye care in China.
+Through the first two phases, SFCA provided over 5 million cataract surgeries and strengthened eye care infrastructure.
+Phase III is now focusing on trachoma elimination, low vision projects, and comprehensive eye care system development.
+Working with WHO, the Chinese government and Lions have developed a comprehensive, long-term plan for eliminating blinding trachoma by 2017.